What to See in Florida- Something For Everyone

 Western Florida- It’s About Sunsets and Great Beaches

 I’m not sure what it is about the beaches on the Gulf of Mexico side, but they just seem so serene.
 Typifying the west coast beaches is the seven mile beach of fine white sand at St. Pete Beach.
-But of course there is more, with Busch Gardens just north of Tampa and all down the coast, the scenery is great and the weather is usually gorgeous.
-This area certainly has become an area that retirees have found as the perfect place to enjoy their retirement.
+But of course there is more than white sand, with Busch Gardens just north of Tampa and all down the coast, the scenery is great and the weather is usually gorgeous.
+This area certainly has become that location that retirees have found as the perfect place to enjoy their retirement.

 But when we talk of the west coast and the some of the best beaches in Florida, we shouldn’t neglect the Florida panhandle, which is a little different the much of the rest of the state.
-It has quite a diverse history, coming under the British flag after the French and Indian War in the 1760s, post American revolution it went to Spain, before finally becoming part of the United States.
-Today it has more of a Southern feel to it with its down-home southern ease, although in recent years retirees and vacationers are finding this area to their liking, as well.
-But the areas around Pensacola, Destin and Panama City have much to offer, especially for the beach lover.
+It has quite a diverse history, coming under the British flag after the French and Indian War in the 1760s, then post-American revolution it went to Spain, before finally becoming part of the United States.
+Today it has more of a Southern feel to it with its down-home southern hospitality.
+Although in recent years retirees and vacationers are finding this area to their liking, as well.
+Those areas around Pensacola, Destin and Panama City have much to offer, especially for the beach lover.

 Florida Has More Than 1,300 Miles of Sandy Beaches

 Florida has certainly become one of the major destinations for not only vacationers, but retirees.
 What to see in Florida is certainly a major draw for many people, but there is much more.
 The weather, with its warm sunny summers to mild winters has made Florida a magnet for people around the United States and the world for almost 100 years.
 The first major event that opened Florida’s doors was air conditioning, and as it became more prevalent and people could better control their environment, Florida heat was not quite as oppressive.